salesforce/bazel-eclipse/docs/dev/architecture.md

 The output streams back to the Console view.

 Because it does the build in this way, it honors your *.bazelrc* file and other local config.

+On some operating systems (hello MacOS) Eclipse may be launched with a different environment that a shell/terminal.
+This will confuse Bazel and cause cache misses because of changing cache keys (eg., PATH environment).
+The Bazel Eclipse Feature does an attempt to minimize this but may not be successful.

 ### Uses Bazel Aspects to introspect topology